Causes of the American Civil War

 This would, in time, become one of the major causes of the American Civil War as the South felt more and more marginalised from what was happening in Washington.

-William Lloyd-Garrison's repudiation of white slave owners as 'barbaric tyrants' in 1832 during his early years as founder of the New England Anti-Slavery Society started a debate about slavery which continued to rage for the next three centuries.
+William Lloyd-Garrison's repudiation of white slave owners as 'barbaric tyrants' in 1832 during his early years as founder of the New England Anti-Slavery Society started a debate about slavery which continued to rage for the next three decades.

 Lloyd Garrison's newspaper 'The Liberator' began as a way to spread the word about the wrongs of slavery.
 It had only 400 subscribers when it was first published but Garrison gained more and more supporters because he remained a vocal and vehement opponent of slavery.